pravinbhat/astra-search-demo/README.md

 - "find dystopian books with high ratings"
 - "find books by specific authors with certain themes"
 - "find books semantically similar to a user query, while also matching specific genre or rating filters"

-This demo sets up the collection and API shape needed for those next steps.

 ## Documentation